ranshul/ranshul.github.io/_posts/2016-07-26-microservices3.md

 primary: Cloud
 ---

-### Microservices - The selfish, spoilt brat you can't ignore
+### Microservices - The selfish, spoilt brats you can't ignore

 Microservices are **loosely-coupled** functional units that concern themselves with one primary set of functions.
 They're independent of other microservices -